articleIcon-icon

 • Progressively responsible experience or specialized training equivalent to a US bachelor’s or higher degree

 Not sure if your degree or experience qualifies?
 Deel’s visa eligibility checker helps you assess where you stand, walks you through degree requirements, and helps coordinate credential evaluations.
-And if you’re applying through work experience, Deel Immigration can help source expert letters or industry reviews to support your application.
+And if you’re applying through work experience, Deel Mobility can help source expert letters or industry reviews to support your application.

 4. A clear employer-employee relationship